Ameausoone/github-action-devfest/docs/markdown/04b-github-actions-how-to-write/00-how-to-write.md

 <!-- .slide: class="transition sfeir-bg-red" -->

-# How to write a Github action
+# How to write a GitHub action

 ##==##